-After the intro course, you’ll be able to dive one time per day (up to 30-feet at Beaches and 40-feet at Sandals).
-And no worries, you’ll have access to a certified dive staff and the best equipment.
+After the intro course, you’ll be able to dive one time per day (up to 30-feet at Beaches and 40-feet at Sandals) with an instructor-led group.
+And no worries, you’ll have access to certified dive staff and the best equipment.

 So why Dive at Sandals or Beaches?